Upper Zohar

-History
+Location, archaeology, description

-The fortlet of Upper Zohar is situated on a flat shelf of a steeply sloping ridge on the northern side of a hill known as Rosh Zohar (Zohar Head), southeast of Arad.
+The fortlet (castellum) of Upper Zohar is situated on a flat shelf of a steeply sloping ridge on the northern side of a hill known as Rosh Zohar, 'Zohar Head' ('head' as topographic prominent point), southeast of Arad.
 Unreferenced by ancient sources, its ancient name is unknown.
-It appears as Khirbet Gazza in Albrecht Alt's writings and is also correctly marked in the British Mandate for Palestine maps, both from the 1930s.
+It appears as Khirbet Gazza in Albrecht Alt's writings and is also correctly marked in the British Mandate-period maps, both from the 1930s.
 It appears again in Mordechai Gichon's writings about the Limes Palaestinae, but was only excavated between 1985 and 1986 by a team from the British School of Archaeology in Jerusalem led by Richard P. Harper.
 The final excavation report was published in 1997.

 The site of Upper Zohar occupies roughly 26 meters squared, a square fortlet with protruding towers at each corner.
 It is not a perfect square, but rather than carelessness, this is caused by the desire to make use of the characteristics of the site itself.
 The fortlet was constructed using dense chert quarried nearby, though limestone was used for doorways and some exterior corners of the towers.
 The curtain walls varied between 1 and 1.5 meters in width, and were built with coursed faces both on the inside and outside.
 Laid in a shallow foundation, they were set using wet earth and filled with small rubble.
-Each corner tower was approximately 4 * 4.5 meters, and contained both a lower and upper level.
+Each corner tower was approximately 4 x 4.5 meters, and contained both a lower and upper level.
 Their walls were preserved up to a height of 3 meters.
 Access to the top of the walls was provided by a pair of staircases on the northern and southern walls.
 In the middle of the courtyard, which is roughly 17 meters squared, stood a cistern sunk into the bedrock.
 The cistern was circular, 3.75 meters in diameter and 5 meters deep.
 On the eastern side of the courtyard stood three rooms, although the northern and southern rooms were demolished at some point, leaving a sole room that may have served as a chapel.
 The fortlet's gateway, roughly 2 meters wide, stood in the middle of the western wall.
 At some point a wall was built from the tower at the north-western corner of the fort, past the gateway and parallel to the wall.
 This perhaps served as shelter for animals.